-Jill: Our core qualifications are the International GCE A Levels, but we also offer preparation for IETS and sometime support with IGCSE and the extra entrance examinations for America and Spain.
+Jill: Our core qualifications are the International GCE A-Levels, but we also offer preparation for IETS and sometimes support with IGCSE and the extra entrance examinations for America and Spain.
 We also offer support to those with Special Educational Needs.

-Jill: The college hours are from 9am till 5pm but when they have free periods they can go into Palma or stay in College to study.
-In reality the average student does not have many free periods and love being in the College in their free times.
+Jill: The college hours are from 9 am till 5 pm but when they have free periods they can go into Palma or stay in College to study.
+In reality, the average student does not have many free periods and love being in College in their free time.
 They will normally study 3-4 A level subjects spread over the week, plus attending the enrichment programme.